West Coast Main Line, United Kingdom

 This has now been dropped until the new system has been proven.
 Alstom is working on ETCS for the UK at its Asfordby test centre near Nottingham.

 Virgin Trains plans to increase the speed on sections of the Trent Valley Line from 125 to 135mph.
-The high speed will be achieved by using the existing signalling systems rather than installing a new cab signalling system.
+The high speed was planned to be achieved by using the existing signalling systems rather than installing a new cab signalling system.
+The plan, however, did not materialise as the required upgrades to allow the higher speed were not made.

 On 23 February 2007, a nine-carriage Virgin West Coast Pendolino train, "City of Glasgow", was derailed along the West Coast Mainline in Cumbria, North West England.
 The train was reported to have been travelling at up to 95mph at the time of derailment.
 Investigations revealed that the accident was caused by a faulty set of points.
 There was one fatality and 22 injuries.